-With winter officially here it’s a good time to make a winter prep kit for cold and icy conditions.
+With the winter season just a few weeks away, it’s a good time to make a winter prep kit for cold and icy conditions.
 We have provided a list of items to stock in your car in case you get stuck or stranded.

-Carry the following items in your vehicle – they will be invaluable should an emergency arise:
+Carry the following items in your vehicle to prepared should an emergency arise:

 - Weego Jump Starter: Sometimes the cold can make it difficult to start your car, in which case you’ll want a jump starter-handy.
-But in addition to getting you started, Weego Jump Starters also make for great emergency flashlights and provide multiple charges to your phone and other portable devices.
-All these are essential if you’re stuck and out of reach of power.
+In addition to getting your vehicle started, Weego Jump Starters also make for great emergency flashlights and provide multiple charges to your phone and other portable devices.
+All of these are essential if you’re stuck and in need of power.

 - Small snow shovel: Let’s hope you don’t have to dig yourself out of a situation, but…just in case!